Judge orders 5-year-old Liam Ramos and his father be released from immigration detention

 By Zoe Sottile, Elizabeth Wolfe, Ed Lavandera, CNN

-Liam and his father, Adrian, were taken by immigration agents from his snowy suburban Minneapolis driveway and sent 1,300 miles to a Texas detention facility designed to detain families.
+Liam and his father were taken by immigration agents from his snowy suburban Minneapolis driveway and sent 1,300 miles to a Texas detention facility designed to detain families.
 They have been detained for more than a week.

 The order specifies the preschooler and his father be released “as soon as practicable” and no later than Tuesday as their immigration case proceeds through the court system.
 The ruling, shared with CNN by the judge’s courtroom deputy, was first reported by the San Antonio Express-News.